Close Modal×

 Before you are allowed to schedule the Washington real estate licensing exam, you have to meet several basic requirements:

-• You must have completed 90 clock hours of a pre-licensing education at an approved real estate school.
-That is 60 hours of pre-licensing real estate fundamental coursework and 30 hours of pre-licensing real estate practical coursework.
+• ✓You must have completed 90 clock hours of pre-licensing education at an approved real estate school — 60 hours of real estate fundamentals and 30 hours of practical coursework

-• You must have a minimum score of 70-75% in the pre-licensing education final exam.
+• ✓You must have a minimum score of 70–75% on the pre-licensing education final exam

-• You must give answers to criminal history questions and provide fingerprints for a background check.
+• ✓You must answer criminal history questions and provide fingerprints for a background check

 If the above requirements are met, you are eligible for the Washington real estate licensing exam and can go ahead to schedule.
 The exam can be scheduled online by visiting the PSI website.
 PSI is the administrator for state real estate licensing exams nationwide.

-You will also be required to submit means of identification along with your application, such as:
+You will also be required to submit means of identification along with your application, such as a government-issued photo ID (e.g., driver's license) and a finalized live scan form.

 Where Do You Take the Washington Real Estate License Exam?

-Candidates for the Washington real estate licensing exam are to take their exams at any of the designated PSI testing centers around the state.
-These locations include:
+Candidates take their exams at designated PSI testing centers around the state.
+Washington has 11 approved exam locations:

-No, there are no provisions for candidates to take the Washington real estate exam online.
-Since the exam is to be in person, candidates are expected to choose any available exam locations closest to them while applying.
+No. There are no provisions for candidates to take the Washington real estate exam online.
+Since the exam must be taken in person, candidates must choose an available exam location closest to them when applying.

 What to Bring on the Day of Your Exam

-• Two forms of identification ( a government-issued photo ID and another your name and signatures like a credit card or social security card)
+• Two forms of identification: a government-issued photo ID and another form bearing your name and signature (e.g., a credit card or social security card)

 • A simple calculator

-The Washington real estate comprises questions that are based on national real estate topics and state real estate topics.
-However, these questions are not divided into separate sections.
-You will find the following topics on the Washington real estate exam.
+The Washington real estate exam comprises questions based on both national and state real estate topics.
+These questions are not divided into separate sections — you will encounter them throughout the exam.

 • General principles of agency